cyclinbox/chatUni/README.md

 Sometimes we need to input more than one line.
 However, in general, this program considers a line break as the end of a user input.

-To begin a multi-line message, you can start the sentence with three English double quotes before entering it, and use three English quotes and the last line to end this multi-line message.
+To begin a multi-line message, you can start the sentence with three English double quotes before entering it, and use three English quotes at the last line to end this multi-line message.

 ```
 [User]: """